The-DevBlog/bevy_pathfinding/readme.md

   - **Radius** : how far each boid “sees” before applying the above factors

 ![debug UI demo](assets/debug_ui_demo.gif)

+## FAQ

+- Why wouldn't I use the **A-Star** pathfinding technique?
+  - Flowfield pathfinding is extremely efficient when dealing with a large number of entities.
+This is great for RTS games!

 ## Bevy Version Compatibility